Image Credits: sichkarenko.com/shutterstock.com

-Tinted float glasses are made by adding colouring agents during the melt process.
-Common colours include grey, green, bronze and blue.
-While tinting may provide aesthetic alternatives to clear glass, tinted glasses also provide materials with different properties including heat and light transmission (and/or reflectance), ultraviolet transmission and insulation properties.
+Tinted float glasses are made by adding coloring agents during the melting process.
+Common colors include grey and bronze tints made from iron, cobalt and selenium, green tints made with iron, and blue tints made from cobalt and iron.
+While tinting may provide aesthetic alternatives to clear glass, tinted glasses also provide materials with different properties, including heat and light transmission (and/or reflectance), ultraviolet transmission and insulation properties.

-Typical thicknesses range from 2mm to 19mm for commercial applications.
+Typical thicknesses range from 0.4 mm to 25 mm.

 Key Properties of Float Glass:

 - High degree of light transmission